sumnerevans/sumnerevans.com/content/about.md

 of my effort is currently going towards furthering [Matrix](https://matrix.org/) in various forms.

-In my job at Beeper (acquired by Automattic), I am a member of the Platform Team which is responsible for building Matrix bridges and developing our Go client SDK.
-I'm particularly proud of the work that I've done to bring support for [key backup](https://github.com/mautrix/go/tree/main/crypto/backup) and [interactive verification](https://github.com/mautrix/go/tree/main/crypto/verificationhelper) to [maturix-go](https://github.com/mautrix/go).
+In my job at Beeper, I am a member of the Platform Team which is responsible for building Matrix bridges and developing our Go client SDK.
+I'm particularly proud of the work that I've done to bring support for
+[key backup](https://github.com/mautrix/go/tree/main/crypto/backup) and
+[interactive verification](https://github.com/mautrix/go/tree/main/crypto/verificationhelper)
+to [maturix-go](https://github.com/mautrix/go).
 I also have helped build and